The pros and cons of acoustic panels

 Micro-perforated stretch ceilings are an alternative to acoustic panel ceilings.
 Reflexio has cloth-like room coverings that are stretched across the ceiling or wall and fastened to a special frame.
 They can absorb sound and create a quieter environment just like thicker sound dampening options.
 However, because they are thinner, the stretch ceilings are much more attractive.
 Reflexio can even customize the ceiling by printing images or logos on it.

-The Micro-Perforated Stretch Ceiling by Reflexio Concept and Design is produced using a synthetic vinyl material.
+The Micro-Perforated Stretch Ceiling by Reflexio Design is produced using a synthetic vinyl material.
 It is easily washable and surprisingly attractive, so it can provide similar sound benefits as acoustic ceilings without some of the major drawbacks.
 If you are looking for something that can provide you with the best of both worlds - acoustic benefits plus easy maintenance - Reflexio’s stretch ceiling could be the ideal choice.